Weetbix/WhatCoff/README.md

 # WhatCoff
 >What coffee should I order?

-What Coff is a small proof of concept HTML5 application using Ionic & Cordova.
+What Coff is a small proof of concept HTML5 mobile application using Ionic & Cordova.

 Tapping the screen selects a random coffee for you to order, complete with fancy animations.